apache/tooling-docs/apache-trusted-release/lifecycle.md

 **GHA Secure Release Process**
 : In a GitHub workflow the release candidate is built and validated following the Security Release Policy.

-**Manual Distribution**
-: Some channels either require manual steps, or they are yet to be automated.
-An email will be sent to list which package managers need a manual ditribution.
-Once that is complete the Release Manager will need to move to the next Phase.

 **Passes**
 : The Release Candidate has been accepted.
 Convert the candidate into a Release and proceed to Distribute and Announce the Release.